 It’s simple, and it’s the most important thing we can do.

-Wash your hands with soap and water, or an alcohol-based sanitiser rub, after touching any surface (including yourself) and carry sanitiser with you at all times when travelling.
+Wash your hands with soap and water, or an alcohol-based sanitiser rub, after touching any surface (including yourself) and always carry hand sanitiser with you when travelling.

 2. Avoid touching your face

 The average person touches their face 23 times per hour, and when you’re trying to avoid it, the urge doubles.
 But the WHO specifically lists face-touching as one of the leading causes of infection, so try your hardest not to do it.

 COVID-19 spreads mainly through respiratory droplets, produced when an infected person coughs, sneezes or talks.
 This is the reason respiratory etiquette is so paramount right now.

 Some ways to practice proper respiratory etiquette include:

 - Keep physical distance (1.5m) between yourself and others.

 - Wash your hands or use sanitiser after touching your face or nose.